tkhq/sdk/examples/react-components/README.md

 # Example: `react-components`

-This example shows a an example app created using our react components from @turnkey/sdk-react.
-For more information [check out our documentation](https://docs.turnkey.com/features/TODO).
+This example shows an example app created using our react components from @turnkey/sdk-react.
+For more information [check out our documentation](https://docs.turnkey.com/features/TODO). #TODO docs for react components and is also hosted [here](TODO) #TODO add hosted URL - e.g demo.turnkey.com

 ## Getting started

 ### 1/ Cloning the example

 Make sure you have `node` installed locally; we recommend using Node v18+.
-You will also need NextJs v13+ (for use-server/use-client directives and /app directory structure).
-Our components leverage use-server to make server side calls using private api keys without requiring developers to setup their own backend for turnkey authentication
+You will also need NextJS v13+ (for use-server/use-client directives and /app directory structure).
+Our components leverage use-server to make server side calls using private API keys without requiring developers to setup their own backend for Turnkey authentication

 ```bash
 $ git clone https://github.com/tkhq/sdk